Data Structures for Halfplane Proximity Queries and Incremental Voronoi Diagrams: Open Problems and Conjectures

 \begin{opp} Can the pointer changes caused by a flarb be found and implemented in $o(n)$ time, preferably $\log^{O(1)} n$ time? \end{opp}

 We have not been able to fully transform our combinatorial observations about the number of pointer changes into an efficient algorithm, because we lack efficient methods for finding which pointers change.
-Solving this question would improve our construction time by almost a linear factor, and would provide a reasonably efficient dynamic Voronoi data structure for inserting points in convex position in counterclockwise order.
+A solution to this problem would give us an explicit bound on the construction time for our data structure, and would provide a reasonably efficient dynamic Voronoi data structure for inserting points in convex position in counterclockwise order.

 \xxx{What about higher dimensions, as in \cite{bcdgs-eappt-02}?
 Mention as open problem?}